-Robustness.
+Issues with Robustness.
 Every method has its own strengths and weaknesses.
 Therefore, it is important to address a research question from multiple and hopefully orthogonal directions.
-With this strategy the strengths of different methods combine to overcome their individual weaknesses (54).
-Evaluating the robustness of a result from a single cohort is becoming more common as researchers pursue multiple approaches where different approaches including 16S rRNA, metagenomics, metatranscriptomics, and metabolomics (55–57).
+This strategy combines the strengths of different methods to overcome their individual weaknesses (54).
+Evaluating the robustness of a result from a single cohort is becoming more common as researchers pursue multiple approaches including 16S rRNA, metagenomics, metatranscriptomics, and metabolomics (55–57).
 Of course, biases in the underlying cohort design, sample collection and storage, or the nucleic acid processing will propagate through the analyses.
-To remedy this, the methods need to be as independent from each other as possible.
+The way to remedy this, is to make the methods as independent from each other as possible.
 For example, sequencing multiple regions of the 16S rRNA gene would not be considered truly independent datasets since the same general method would be applied to the same samples.
-Layering shotgun metagenomic data onto the 16S rRNA gene sequence results would be marginally more independent because although the same DNA would be used for sequencing, the method provides information about the genetic diversity and functional potential of a community rather than the taxonomic diversity of a community.
-Metabolomic data would be even more independent from the DNA-based methods since completely different sample handling and processing steps would be needed.
+Layering shotgun metagenomic data onto the 16S rRNA gene sequence results would be marginally more independent, although it uses the same DNA for sequencing, because the method provides information about the genetic diversity and functional potential of a community rather than the taxonomic diversity of a community.
+Metabolomic data would be even more independent from the DNA-based methods since it requires completely different sample handling and processing steps.
 Quantitative PCR, cultivation, and microscopy could be similarly layered on these data.
-As this discussion illustrates, it is impossible for the results of each set of methods to be fully independent.
+Ultimately, it is impossible for the results of each set of methods to be fully independent.

-Generalizability.
+Barriers to Generalizability.
 The gold standard of science is to have a result that is generalizable across populations.
 Failing to attempt replication studies hinders the ability of researchers to test the generalizability of most results.
-Being "scooped" is often seen as the worst thing that can happen to a scientist (58).
-In reality, it affords the second researcher the opportunity to increase the field's confidence that a result is robust or generalizable (59).
-In addition, model organisms (e.g. E. coli) and strains of those organisms (e.g. K-12) have taught us a great deal about the biology of those organisms.
-However, it is not always trivial to generalize that knowledge to related species and strains or from in vitro to in vivo conditions and on to human subjects (60, 61).
-Again, rather than seeing the failure to generalize a result as a failure of science, it should instead be seen as an opportunity to better understand the complex biology of bacteria and how they interact with their environments.
+Scientists often fear being "scooped" (58).
+In reality, the second researcher who examines the same question has the opportunity to increase the field's confidence that a result is robust or generalizable (59).
+Generalizability is an important question; model organisms (e.g. E. coli) and strains of those organisms (e.g. K-12) have taught us a great deal about the biology of those organisms, but it is not always trivial to generalize that knowledge to related species and strains or from in vitro to in vivo conditions and on to human subjects (60, 61).
+Like a failure to replicate or reproduce findings, a failure to generalize is not a failure of science.
+Rather, for a microbiologist, it is an opportunity to better understand the complex biology of bacteria and how they interact with their environments.